Who are you calling an Islamophobe?

 These were strong words, and the reaction came fast.
 In an opinion piece also in Le Monde, a collective of intellectuals and academics delivered an excoriating attack on Daoud, whom they accused of "feeding the Islamophobic fantasies of a growing part of the European population."

 Daoud, the authors said, had based his argument on a discredited "culturist" analysis.
-In other words, he made Arab-Muslim culture the determining agent in the behaviour of individuals - turning them into little more than "zombies".
+In other words, he made Arab-Muslim culture the determining agent in the behaviour of individuals - turning them into little more than 'zombies'.

 "Worse, his call for immigrants to be taught western values was a form of 're-education'.
-The whole project is scandalous, and not only because of the same old claptrap about the West's mission to civilise and its superior values.
+The whole project is scandalous, and not only because of the same old claptrap about the West's mission to civilize and its superior values.
 More than just the usual colonial paternalism … (Daoud) is effectively saying that the deviant culture of this mass of Muslims is a danger for Europe."

 For some, Daoud is a hero for speaking unpleasant truths about the culture of North Africa and the Middle East - doubly a hero for saying it not from exile but from his home in Oran.

-But for his enemies, Daoud is a self-hating Arab who prefers French culture to Algerian, and whose attacks on religion are part-motivated by his own erstwhile flirtation with Islamism.
-(In the 1980s he was a young militant.)
+But for his enemies, Daoud is a self-hating Arab who prefers French culture to Algerian, and whose attacks on religion are part-motivated by his own erstwhile flirtation with Islamism (in the 1980s he was a young militant).

-Worse, they say his arguments play into the hands of the anti-immigrants in Europe who can now use them to nurse their own "illusions".
+Worse, they say his arguments play into the hands of the anti-immigrants in Europe who can now use them to nurse their own 'illusions'.

 Daoud says he has had enough.
 In an open letter to Shatz (a friend whose criticisms he respects), he denounces the academics and intellectuals who earlier denounced him.